JakobMichaelGollreiter/creativeImageFromTextGenerator/README.md

 The Docker-container `wodone_vqgan` frequently checks the WoDone database for ungenerated images.
 If such are found it instructs the neural network to sequentially generate these images.

-New entries of ungenerated Images are added to the database whenever a new image is requested by the user (e.g. when swiping to the next image the second next image is being requested).
-The process is depicted in the sequence Diagram found in `./pictures/imageRequest.png`.
+New entries of ungenerated Images are added to the database whenever a new image is requested by the user (e.g. when swiping to the next image).
+The process is depicted in the sequence diagram found in `./pictures/imageRequest.png`.

 <img src="./pictures/imageRequest.png" alt="WoDone-Logo" width="200"/>